dantecatalfamo/agenda-html/README.md

 Other `org` and `org-agenda` customizations can be placed in `config.el` as well.

-One that I find particularly useful us `(setq org-agenda-span fortnight)`, which shows two weeks at a time instead of one.
+One that I find particularly useful us `(setq org-agenda-span 'fortnight)`, which shows two weeks at a time instead of one.

 I also use `(setq org-agenda-hide-tags-regexp "noexport")` to hide the `:noexport:` tag which I have on some of my headings.